dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

   year: 2016
 }
 ```
-while `greenlight("Ethan Friedman: The Man, The Myth, The Legend", "Ethan himself", 2025)` will returns
+while `greenlight("Ethan Friedman: The Man, The Myth, The Legend", "Ethan himself", 2025)` will return

 ```js
 {